 And now, the literal life-or-death question: Which mushrooms shouldn’t you eat?
 The old-timers you’ll encounter in the woods will all tell you the same joke: “You can eat any mushroom – once.”

 The others, of course, are the boletes (Röhrlinge), recogniseable by having a spongy, porous surface on the underside of the cap in lieu of gills.
-None of these will kill you; the crimson-pored Satanspilz might make you wish you were dead, but what’re you doing eating a bright red mushroom anyway?
+None of these will kill you, but the crimson-pored Satanspilz might make you wish you were dead.
 If you’re lucky, you’ll end up with a prized porcini (Steinpilz, Boletus edulis) or a bay bolete (Marone, Imleria badia).
 Other species might not taste as exciting, but make a fine addition to pasta.

-Anything that looks like a chanterelle (Pfifferling, Cantharellus cibarius) is also a good bet; the closest döppelganger to Germans’ favourite veiny yellow ‘shroom isn’t very tasty, but won’t cause many ill effects.
+Anything that looks like a chanterelle (Pfifferling, Cantharellus cibarius) is also a good bet; the closest döppelganger to Germans’ favourite veiny yellow ‘shroom isn’t incredibly tasty, but won’t cause many ill effects either.
 And then there’s the unmistakable shaggy inkcap (Schopftintling, Coprinus comatus), a delicate oblong thing which has the delightful property of dissolving into a dripping mass of black goo if you wait too long to eat it.

 Speaking of which: How long do foraged mushrooms keep for?
 Those finicky inkcaps have to be eaten or at least cooked within hours of harvest, but others can hold out for at least a day, provided they’re placed in the fridge (or on a cool balcony) in a container with lots of airflow.

-When you do use them, make sure to cook them all the way through – the bay bolete, for example, is delicious when cooked but lightly poisonous raw, and even the ones that are safe to eat raw might be harbouring parasites.
-Besides, pretty much all ‘shrooms taste best when sauteed in butter or olive oil.
+When you do cook them, make sure to cook them all the way through.
+The bay bolete, for example, is delicious when cooked, but lightly poisonous raw, and even the ones that are safe to eat raw might be harbouring parasites.
+Besides, pretty much all mushrooms taste best when chopped up and well sauteed in butter or olive oil.
 Except those giant parasol caps, which you can fry whole like a schnitzel.

 Who’re you gonna call?

-If you’re in doubt about a mushroom – well, you probably shouldn’t pick it, but you can also bring it to one of Berlin’s many Pilzberatungsstellen (mushroom advice centres; what a country!) to get an expert’s blessing.
+If you’re in doubt about a mushroom, you probably shouldn’t pick it.
+But you can also bring it to one of Berlin’s many Pilzberatungsstellen (mushroom advice centres; what a country!) to get an expert’s blessing.

--On Mondays at 6pm, the Pilzkundliche Arbeitsgemeinschaft Berlin-Brandenburg e.V. examines fungi in the hall of the Stiftung Naturschutz Berlin (Potsdamer Str.
-68).
+- On Mondays at 6pm, the Pilzkundliche Arbeitsgemeinschaft Berlin-Brandenburg e.V. examines fungi in the hall of the Stiftung Naturschutz Berlin (Potsdamer Str.
+68, Schöneberg).